Accenture/accenture.github.io/_drafts/reactlearnings.md

     JavaScript thread performance suffers greatly when running in dev mode.
 To improve the performance, Accenture can disable the dev= true option for performance testing.
 12. Slow page transition

     When a route is pushed to the navigator, JavaScript needs to render all the components that are necessary for the new scene.
 It also needs to do the page transition in the same JS thread.
 So, scheduling the animation using the InteractionManager is a good option to use.
-While making the transition, lesser content is loaded and remaining contents are rendered, once the transition is complete.
+While making the transition, lesser content is loaded and remaining content is rendered, once the transition is complete.
 This provides a smoother user experience.

 ## Learnings on React-Native framework
-In React-Native, unlike other cross platform application development frameworks, the error messages or exceptions are noticed as clueless in terms of identification of the root case or where it failed.
+In React-Native, unlike other cross-platform application development frameworks, the error messages or exceptions are noticed as clueless in terms of identification of the root case or where it failed.
 Stack traces are often helpless in such situations.
-We are working to solve some of the most common such errors experienced during React-Native application development:
+We are working to solve some of the most common errors experienced during React-Native application development:
 1. Element type is invalid

     <img src="/img/posts/reactlearnings/learning_pic1.png" width="200">